publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stII/ptB/ch37/m__us_usc_t46_s3715.md

         (1) the transfer was conducted consistent with regulations prescribed by the Secretary;

-        (2) both the delivering and receiving vessels had on board, at the time of transfer, a certificate of inspection or a certificate of compliance, as would have been required under section 3710 or 3711 of this title, had the transfer taken place in a port or place subject to the jurisdiction of the United States; and  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-The word “and” probably should not appear. </sup></sup>
+        (2) both the delivering and receiving vessels had on board, at the time of transfer, a certificate of inspection or a certificate of compliance, as would have been required under section 3710 or 3711 of this title, had the transfer taken place in a port or place subject to the jurisdiction of the United States;

         (3) the delivering and the receiving vessel had on board at the time of transfer, a certificate of financial responsibility as would have been required under section 1016 of the Oil Pollution Act of 1990, had the transfer taken place in a place subject to the jurisdiction of the United States;